Leigh Neighbours - Leigh West

 Promoting good practice in housing

 Responding to poor local rental conditions, Big Local funding was used to purchase two houses through the Leigh Neighbours Charitable Incorporated Organisation (CIO).
 The CIO was set up to purchase the houses, as the organisation that would host the community work beyond Big Local and continue to apply for and attract funding.
-Trustees were mainly drawn from the existing Leigh West partnership, with a few volunteers from the community, including a local café owner.
+Trustees were mainly drawn from the existing Leigh West Big Local partnership, with a few volunteers from the community, including a local café owner.

 The houses were refurbished to a high standard, promoting good practice to private landlords, and providing Leigh West Big Local with a rental income for developing community projects in the long-term.

-Leigh Neighbours CIO used the council’s Ethical Letting Agency to let the houses.
+Leigh Neighbours CIO used the Council’s Ethical Letting Agency to let the houses.
 It managed both properties and sets of tenants.
 The properties were let below market rate, common agent fees were scrapped, and repair and maintenance were all included in the rent.
-Partnership members and CIO trustees felt the Ethical Letting Agency’s ethos (to settle tenants in local properties for as long as possible, with five-year leases available) aligned with their own, and believed this would engender community stability, spirit and neighbourliness.
+Partnership members and CIO trustees felt the Ethical Letting Agency’s ethos (to settle tenants in local properties for as long as possible, with five-year leases available) aligned with their own, and believed this would support community stability, spirit and neighbourliness.

-More generally, the partnership worked with the local council to see the appointment of a Tenant’s Champion to support residents with housing issues in the community.
+More generally, the partnership worked with the local Council to see the appointment of a Tenants’ Champion to support residents with housing issues in the community.
 This involved encouraging residents to report issues with properties in the neighbourhood to Leigh Neighbours CIO through a postcard.
-The Tenant’s Champion then collated their responses and shared them with officers in the Council’s Housing Section to identify improvements that could be made.
+The Tenants’ Champion then collated their responses and shared them with officers in the Council’s Housing Section to identify improvements that could be made.

 Improving and changing perceptions of the area